YousefElbrolosy/Quantum-Memory-Game/README.md

 8. If you flipped two matching cards using a circuit that generated entanglement you earn 10 points!
 9. Note that: when playing with noise the card you selected may not be the one that will flip because noise is introduced into the system.
 10. In order to remove that noise you need to perform error mitigation.
-11. error mitigation is unlocked when you reach 15 points.
+11. Error mitigation is unlocked when you reach 15 points.

 ## Contributing